frenetic-lang/frenetic/guide/04-OxMonitor.md

 You need to fill in the patterns `match_http_requests` and `match_http_responses`, which you have already calculated.

+Finally, you need a `stats_reply` handler that calculates the sum of the two counters.
+We've provided one below:

 ```ocaml
 let num_http_request_packets = ref 0L